 “Quality over quantity - I'm adamant about this one,” says Kyle Dahl.
 “Student reels should be no more than a minute.
 If I were choosing between 30-seconds of ‘good’ animation and 90-seconds of ‘okay’ animation, I would go with the half-minute any day.”

 Ready to upgrade your skills?
 Study at CG Spectrum and learn from industry experts.

-CG Spectrum is an online Animation, VFX and Game Design school where students learn from world-class industry mentors.
+CG Spectrum is an online Animation, VFX and Game Development school where students learn from world-class industry mentors.
 We run beginner and advanced courses to suit every skill level.

 Check out our courses and see for yourself why students rate our curriculum so highly.